-Lamar University is authorized to modify the existing Bachelor of Business Administration majors of Marketing, Human Resources Management and Finance by offering these majors 100% online, in addition to the current on-campus offerings.
+Upon motion of Regentordered that: , seconded by Regent , it was modify the existing Bachelor of Busine SS Administration majors of Marketing , Human Resources Management and Finance by offering these majors 100% online. in addition to the current on-campus of fferings.